Deploy your on-premises StorSimple device in the Government portal

 To create a new service

-- Use your Microsoft account credentials to log on to the Microsoft Azure Government Portal.
+- Use your Microsoft account credentials to sign in to the Microsoft Azure Government Portal.

 - In the Government Portal, click + and then in the marketplace, click See all.
 Search for StorSimple Physical.
 Select and click StorSimple Physical Device Series and then click Create.
 Alternatively, in the Government portal, click + and then under Storage, click StorSimple Physical Device Series.